 4. Update your website content to improve the quality of your site

 Your website is only as good as it is fresh — even if it was great when you put it together, the utility of your web content diminishes over time as it becomes dated.
-Here are the steps to update your website to improve its quality:
+Here are the steps to update your healthcare marketing website to improve its quality:

 - Update your current web content — This includes your website copy as well as “under the hood” elements like URLs and meta tags.

 - Edit for credibility — Edit your existing web copy for grammar and clarity, adding sources and statistics to increase its validity.
 The quality of your copy speaks to your credibility.